 This time I decided to print a few characters out and then outline them, rather than free-handing.
 I actually went way overboard doing this because there was really no reason to draw any detailing, since they would get covered by flooding, anyway.
 I guess I just got overzealous.

-I did a couple Gerald designs (these were probably my favorite and turned out the best), a couple Piggie (both pretty awful, hah), the Pigeon, the bus, and Cat the Cat.
+I did a couple Gerald designs (these were probably my favorite and turned out the best), a couple Piggie, the Pigeon, the bus, and Cat the Cat.

 Originally I had planned on flooding the entire cookie white, and then essentially doing a double-flood where the character would be.
 But, I didn’t get a chance to start these as early as I wanted and only had a day to do them, so there was no chance both floods would dry before I could detail.
-Although some of the piping did get covered with the floods, it wasn’t too bad, so I’d probably do this again next time since I’m pretty lazy. :) Plus, I’m not the world’s biggest royal icing fan, so doing it this way makes it a little less thick.
+Although some of the piping did get covered with the floods, it wasn’t too bad, so I’d probably do this again next time since I’m pretty lazy. 🙂 Plus, I’m not the world’s biggest royal icing fan, so doing it this way makes the icing layer thinner.

 My timeline was making the dough Thursday night and refrigerating it, then rolling/cutting/baking it Friday morning.
 As soon as they cooled, I started doing the outlining, then when that dried, the flooding.
 I let them sit out until Zachary went to bed, and then did the detailing around 8:30 or 9:00.
 Not the most ideal, but it worked.